-Linda Meredith is the founder of Healing from Complex Ptsd, Owner of the Worlds First Complex Ptsd Membership and Australia's first Certified Trauma Recovery Coach, and the Worlds first Advanced NPE Trauma Recovery Coach.
-Passionate, Innovative and Effective in the Complex Trauma Recovery field she coaches individuals globally, gives international seminars to hundreds from her desktop and spends spare time developing effective new products for complex ptsd based on the latest in Neuroscience.
-She adores her 3 adult children, her gorgeous granddaughter and rescued Manx Panda, coffee with her besties and binging Netflix.
+Linda Meredith is the founder of Healing from Complex Ptsd, Owner of the Worlds First Complex Ptsd Membership, Australia's first Certified Trauma Recovery Coach, and the Worlds first Advanced NPE Trauma Recovery Coach.
+Passionate, Innovative and Effective in the Complex Trauma Recovery field she coaches individuals globally, gives international seminars to hundreds from her desktop and spends her spare time developing effective new products for complex ptsd based on the latest in Neuroscience.
+She adores her 3 adult children, her gorgeous granddaughter and rescued Manx Panda, coffee with her besties, gym, reading and Netflix.

 Recently I was asked, “how do I know it’s Gods voice and not my own I’m hearing?”
 The simple answer is it takes time and dedication to discern God’s voice from our own.
 Over 2 decades ago I was determined to work out how I could tell if I was hearing from God, or not.
 What I came to experience was the difference between when my thoughts were His thoughts, and when my thoughts were my own thoughts.
 Along the way I made a number of mistakes.
 From those mistakes I’m now able to help you understand the process of discovering when your thoughts are His thoughts.